Nnamdi60/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the content of what about two
+Display the last ten line